 Latin Name: Salvia sclarea

-Parts Used: flowering tops and leaves
+Parts Used: flowering tops, leaves, and seeds

-Organ/System Affiliation: respiratory, nervous, digestive, reproductive
+Body Systems Affiliation: respiratory, nervous, digestive, reproductive

 Article Written By Melissa Szaro